High School Enrollment

 Under the Enrollment Options Program, students in Minnesota can enroll in a public school outside the district in which they live.
 This enrollment option encourages parents to become knowledgeable about the needs and interests of their children.

-Forms needed to open enroll to BHM include:
+Other forms needed to open enroll to BHM include: